 We welcome interest from members who could strengthen our board of trustees or advisory panel.
 We are actively looking to increase the diversity of our board and advisory panel.

-Among other skills, we are looking for:
+Among the skills, we are looking for:

 Our trustees have gained experience and knowledge through volunteering with us.
 Do not feel you have to be the housing expert, the planning expert, retrofit expert, social media expert (although they are helpful) etc. Enthusiasm, committing some time and team player are the foundations of a great trustee.